MaterializeInc/materialize/doc/developer/design/20220728_persisting_introspection_data.md

 We have to consider the possibility of a half alive computed that has lost all connections to other workers and environmentd, but still continues writing its introspection sources.
 Because it has lost all connections, it is indistinguishable from dead to the rest of the system.
 At some point, Kubernetes will restart that instance, but this might not happen immediately and we should consider the option of having two computeds - with the same replica id - running at the same time.

-If it goes wrong, the user could see duplicate data in the sources.
+If it goes wrong, the user could see duplicate data in the introspection sources.

 Depending on which design settle, this problem has different solutions.
 It boils down to either delegating this to the storage layer (using renditions or similar) or actively checking for this situation (for example by reading back the introspection and checking no one else wrote with that id).